hypered/refli.be/README.md

 - Liantis: [Calcul des cotisations sociales](https://www.liantis.be/fr/tools/module-de-cotisations)
 - Partena Professional: [Cotisimul](http://www.cotisimul.partena-professional.be/)

+The e-loket (or e-guichet, e-counter) seems to be Ventouris, an application written by Cegeka for multiple SIFs.

 # Other simulations

 - Group S: [Simulation de la rémunération d'un dirigeant